brendandebusk/poll-box/README.md

 ## Coming Soon

-* Prevention of multiple submission from same user
+* Prevention of multiple submissions from single user

 ## Installation